DICREY/PetsHeaven/README.md

 ## ✨ Features

-- 🌈 Enterprise-class UI designed for web applications.
+- 🌈 UI designed web applications.
 - 📦 A set of high-quality React components out of the box.
-- 🛡 Written in TypeScript with predictable static types.
 - ⚙️ Whole package of design resources and development tools.
 - 🌍 Internationalization support for dozens of languages.
-- 🎨 Powerful theme customization based on CSS-in-JS.
+- 🎨 Powerful clean theme.

 ## 🖥 Environment Support